wavemaker/docs/learn/react-native/wmx-docs/creating-wmx-widget.md

 ## Adding External Dependencies

-If your widget requires external npm packages, then intall them in the `components` directory.
+If your widget requires external npm packages, then install them in the `components` directory.

 ```bash
 # From components folder